 Our study was led by two main assumptions.
 First, we wanted to verify if our observation that Covid-19 has led to an increased presence of individual researchers and actors making forward-looking statements or stating trends in mass media publications can be backed by the data extracted from online news media.
 To address this, we first searched our corpus data (see 2.5 Corpus Data) for forward-looking statements, and subsequently identified the names of actors mentioned in context of the extracted statements.
 Key questions in this context were: who made the statement or is connected to it, and is it within their area of expertise?
 Which contextual information about the actors can we retrieve to verify their (scientific) background?

 Our second assumption was that by collecting additional information about the publication record of the identified actors, we can verify their (scientific) background.
-To get additional contextual information about the actors making the statementsverify the area of expertise of the researchers, we compared the topic of the statement with the area of the researcher’s scientific publications.
-Our assumption was that if the content of the most recent publications matches the content of the statement made, the person is considered an expert for that area.
-It is important to mention that our main focus was on scientific expertise, and not expertise in other areas, e.g., political expertise.
-We retrieved the information necessary for thisabout their publication record from the Dimensions database.Our second hypothesis was that even for experts in ML, science communication and foresight, it is difficult to understand to which extent publicly communicated forward-looking statements are underpinned by scientific evidence.
-Also, the relevance of the communicated future-oriented knowledge is not imminent for an interdisciplinary expert audience.
-A leading question in this context was if the scientific knowledge, upon which the article is based on can be identified from the contextual information extracted from the Dimensions database.
-Our approach was to compare the text of the forward-looking statements identified by our model with the most recent abstracts of the scientific publication record by the mentioned experts to determine the scientific evidence-base of the statement.
-We explored if comparing the textual data from Dimensions and from the identified forward-looking statements by means of ML can provide insights for verifying the scientific ground truth or robustness of the statements.
+To get additional contextual information about the actors making the statements, we retrieved information about their publication record from the Dimensions database.

 Corpus Data

 In our empirical study, we searched for potential forward-looking statements from full texts of news articles previously extracted from a wide range of online news portals.
 The news articles database that we used was created to cover different world regions and reporting styles, as reported in Table 5.
 The data surveyed in this work is harvested through the use of the commercial NewsAPI, a news interface that can be used to easily query news databases and aggregate the results into a comprehensive data set.
 In total, we collected 447,486 articles published between 1 January 2019 and 31 December 2020.